New Zealand Fringe Festival: Programme

 New Zealand Fringe is an open access festival, providing various platforms for artists to experiment, present, and show new or refined works.
 The festival is held annually for three weeks during February/March.
 The festival often has over 150 events with can include more than 600 presentations over the three week season.
 It includes contemporary work in art forms including audio (podcast), busking, cabaret, comedy, circus, dance, improvisation, music, online, physical theatre, poetry, puppetry, spoken word/storytelling, theatre, visual & digital art.
-New Zealand Fringe directed by Vanessa Stacey and is produced and managed by the non-profit Creative Capital Arts Trust, with Drew James as Chief Executive and a team of professional arts managers and seasonal staff.
+New Zealand Fringe is directed by Vanessa Stacey and produced and managed by the non-profit Creative Capital Arts Trust, with Kim Bailey as Chief Executive and a team of professional arts managers and seasonal staff.
+As of 2025, ticket sales have been increasing steadily year-on-year, representing an ongoing growth in the festival.

 Participation

 As an open access there are no constraints on the content or presentation of the work.
 Participating artists pay a one-off registration fee and the New Zealand Fringe assists the artists by providing festival marketing (website, fringe programme, marketing collateral), practical information, and one-on-one advice.
 As a non-commissioned, open access festival, the production and presentation costs are the responsibility of the practitioner.

 New Zealand Fringe Festival runs a Kakano New Works Funding scheme to foster and support new New Zealand productions.
 There are international festival relationships to create exchange and touring opportunities to New Zealand artists.